EBahamJr/SWEFinalProject/README.md

 Eric Baham Jr. as a solo act.

 # Architecture
 Each piece of this project references only what is needs as per the requirements.
 The Calculator Functions class contains all of the code needed to make the calculator function.
 This is referenced by two things for different reasons but doesn't depend on any other classes for it to function.
 The Calculator Unit Tests class references the Calculator Functions class to run the necessary tests on it's individual pieces.
 The Calculator front end class references the Calculator Functions class to use it's methods in it's html to give an interface to the functionality it provides.
-Finally, the End to End Testing class doesn't reference anything directly as it's meant to test directly on the resulting webpage and therefore needs no dependancies, though I don't believe that it's functional at this point in time.
+Finally, the End to End Testing class doesn't reference anything directly as it's meant to test directly on the resulting webpage and therefore needs no dependancies.
+As long as the target port is correct.

 ![image](https://github.com/EBahamJr/SWEFinalProject/assets/40864286/97f09eab-c548-4eb1-b5c6-8eeb6eceb660)